ricardo123321/JavaScripts-Capstone/README.md

 ## Acknowledgments

 - Thanks to Microverse and the wonderful reviewers who have guided us to the completion of this project
+- CruzR: The creator of the assets used

 ## 📝 License